ElvisWang2010/WROFE-2025/README.md

 Python 3 is the core programming language used to build and run the autonomous car logic.
 It's simplicity, readability, and massive library pool makes it ideal for controlling hardware like the Raspberry Pi.
 For robotics, Python makes it easy to interface with sensors and actuators, process images, and manage logic.
 However, Python is slower than compiled languages like C++, and because it’s dynamically typed, certain bugs may only appear at runtime if not carefully tested.

 ### Picamera2
 Picamera2 is a library used to interface Raspberry Pi's camera module.
-It allows the robot to capture real time photos and videos, critical for analyzing robot enviroment.
+It allows the robot to capture real time photos and videos, critical for analyzing robot environment.
 It provides full control over resolution, frame rate, and pixel format to effectively work in tandem with OpenCV.

 ### OpenCV
 OpenCV (Open Source Computer Vision Library) is used to process camera frames, apply thresholding, and detect contours within specified region of interests (ROIs).
 This data is used to determine the robot orientation and distance relative to walls to guide it's movement throughout the course.